admin

 We need your help to identify places where Himalayan Balsam is growing in the Loxley valley.

 Once we know where it is, we hope to undertake “balsam bashing” sessions in August and early September before it sets seed.
-We may also do a few trial runs later this month.
+We may also do a few trial runs at other times of year.

-We hope to work with Riverlution who can provide equipment, expertise and skills to tackle more inaccessible areas.
+We hope to work with Riverlution and the Don Catchment River Trust who can provide equipment, expertise and skills to tackle more inaccessible areas.

 In the short term – before the end of July – if you spot any please note the location and let Nick Blaney, who is a FoLV member and is coordinating the survey, know on nicbla62@gmail.com.